 Click.
 “The man approached the little boy who was picking up the starfish.
 ‘You must be crazy,’ said the man.
 ‘There are so many miles of beach covered with starfish.
 You can’t possibly make a difference by saving just one starfish at a time!’”

 Hernan surveyed the landscape of seated teachers.
-The science and math departments were in their usual seats up front, within the sight lines of the presenter.
+The science and math departments were in their usual seats up front, within the sight line of the presenter.
 The coaches lined the back of the room, where they could slip out to check the action on the field.
 Any teachers who could get away with it were working discreetly on other things.
-Occasionally they looked up with exaggerated intensity, as if absorbed by the suspense of the starfish story.
+Occasionally, they looked up with exaggerated intensity, as if absorbed by the suspense of the starfish story.

 “Let’s have one of you read the next line from your packet!”
 The presenter’s mouth was still smiling, but her eyes had noted the audience’s drifting attention.

 From the back of the room, a voice called, “What packet?
 I never got a packet.”

 Another voice chimed in.
 “I don’t have a packet, either!”